Course designed for those with a specific Mountaineering and/or Ski Touring background.

-This course aims to bring together like-minded people to develop their off-piste performance.
+Run in conjunction with Off Piste Performance this course has been running since 2007 with increasing popularity every season.
+It aims to bring together like-minded people to develop their off-piste performance.
 Originally it was aimed at mountaineers who already have a good understanding of the mountains and the hazards they can present, and just need to get their skiing dialled!
-Run in conjunction with Off Piste Performance this course has been running since 2007 with increasing popularity every season.
 There will be no avalanche awareness training or skinning uphill during this course - it is purely about developing ski performance in the off-piste.
 More recently we have found this course has appealed to everyone from guides to mountaineers to ski tourers to non mountaineers - anyone that wants to be part of this like-minded group is welcome.

 To develop all these skills we will need to spend time on the piste to acquire the techniques but we will quickly put it into practice in the off-piste.

 The most important pre-requisite for this course is that you are keen to try new things and prepared to have a go.
-Ideally you will have put in some mileage in the off-piste and be able to ski in all conditions (but in no particular style!).
+You will be a competent red run skier and have skied some blacks.
+Ideally you will have put in some mileage in the off-piste and be able to cope in the majority of conditions (but in no particular style!).